-Many laboratories in Australasia are operating with dated Laboratory Information Systems (LIS), particularly so in the area of Anatomical Pathology, where functionality is often based upon narrative reports using variations of word processing software.
+Many laboratories in Australasia are operating with dated Laboratory Information Systems (LIS), particularly so in the area of anatomical pathology, where functionality is often based upon reports using variations of word processing software.
 This presents an issue for laboratories implementing Structured Pathology Reporting of Cancer.

 To assist in bridging this gap, a functional requirements document has been drawn up which describes the functionality necessary for LIS to support structured pathology reporting.
 In addition, a universal design principles document has also been drawn up to provide a set of principles regarding the design of any pathology system.